rbrockerhoff/SwiftChecker/README.md

 Recent changes:
 - Fixed a bug when applications were automatically quit.
 - Some more refactoring for less code.
-- Updated for beta 3.
+- Updated for beta 4.
+Everything marked public or private now!
 - For Debug builds various timing information is printed to the console.
 - General source and comments reorganization, hopefully for better readability.
 - The ProcessInfo class has been split off into its own source file.
-- A Future can now be downcast to its value (thanks to Rob Rix for the tip).
 - A new FutureDebug class is available.
 - A new Timing.swift file contains various timing and benchmarking utilities.
 - The table is now updated automatically and the refresh button has been removed.